 The Best Articles of 2017

-A selection of our favourite articles published in 2017.
+A selection of our favourite articles from the past year.

 Overcome by seasonal goodwill, we’ve chosen a selection of the best articles we’ve published in 2017 and made them free to read until the end of the year.
 If there’s a better advertisement for a subscription to History Today, we can’t think of it.
 Don’t miss out in 2018: subscribe now.